thomass171/tcp-22/platform-jme/Readme.md

 2) Transform that node (which dirties its refresh state)

 The renderer does a state refresh from root and gui node and will miss that node.
 But then it will detect the dirty state and throw the exception.

+# Resource Loading
+We have JmeFileLocator.
+We also have JmeShaderLocator and JmeBundleFileLocator.
+And we have JavaBundleHelper for textures to load textures eg. from the web without involving any JME locator at all.

+But JME insists on using the assetmanager (needed to do internal conversion of png and wav files), so we need FileLocator even it is not for file loading any more.

+Now also JmeUrlFileLocator